eclipse-hawkbit/hawkbit/examples/hawkbit-example-mgmt-spring-client/README.md

-# hawkBit Management API example client
+# Eclipse.IoT hawkBit - Management API Example Client

-Example client that shows how to efficiently use the hawkBit management API.
+Example Spring Boot client that shows how to efficiently use the hawkBit Example Management Client and the hawkBit Management API.

 Powered by [Feign](https://github.com/Netflix/feign).